Amit Shah, JP Nadda on Assam visit from Friday | Politics

 Union Home Minister Amit Shah, accompanied by BJP president JP Nadda, will be on a three-day tour to Assam from Friday where the two leaders will inaugurate the new state office of the party, officials said.

+Tripura Chief Minister Manik Saha is set to join his counterparts from other northeastern states in a meeting convened by Shah in Guwahati on Saturday to discuss ways to fight the drug menace in the region, a senior official said in Agartala.
+The state’s Director General of Police (DGP) Amitabh Ranjan will accompany Saha to the meeting in the Assam capital.

+The Tripura CM will leave for Guwahati on Friday, the state secretariat official stated.

-Addressing a press conference, BJP state president Bhabesh Kalita said, ''Nadda and Shah will reach here on Friday around 4 pm.
+Addressing a press conference in Guwahati, BJP Assam president Bhabesh Kalita said, ''Nadda and Shah will reach here on Friday around 4 pm.
 After that, they will attend a meeting of the party's core committee.''
 On Saturday, the two leaders will inaugurate BJP's new state office on National Highway-27 at Basistha Chariali area in presence of Chief Minister Himanta Biswa Sarma and Union Shipping, Ports and Waterways Minister Sarbananda Sonowal, he added.

 ''After the function, the leaders will address a rally of BJP booth workers at Veterinary College Playground in Khanapara.
 We expect around 40,000-45,000 booth workers to attend the rally,'' Kalita said.